loreanvictor/techblog/posts/rate-limiting-an-express-app.md

 Besides still not being neat, we still have the issue that our `rateLimit()` middleware requires another authentication middleware that does populate `req._.user` object.
-Brushing off that, it has a more pressing practicual issue: the `last` object that the middleware creates only grows in time, means that our memory consumption is strictly increasing over time.
+Brushing off that, it has a more pressing and practical problem: the `last` object that the middleware creates is never cleaned up.
+There is an entry there for every user that accesses the system, and without a cleanup mechanism it would keep growing in size, leading to potential memory issues (or at least, over-usage).

 To fix that, we could restructure our middleware to maintain a lock for each user and release it after a while: